Souten: Plot

 Movie starts with Shyam (Rajesh Khanna) standing in a court and reciting his story.
 Shyam is an ambitious man who meets Rukmini (Tina Munim), the daughter of a millionaire, and falls in love with her, they get married with support of Ruku's father (Pran) but her step-mother Renu and uncle, Sampatlal (step-mother's brother) try to instigate her to not marry Shyam by telling her that he doesn't loves Ruku, rather he loves Pran's money.
 Despite this, they get married.
 After marriage, Shyam's passion towards work lets Renu and Sampatlal insert themselves in their relationship.
 Renu instigates her to do an operation to prevent pregnancy for 5 years by telling her that pregnancy can ruin her figure, Shyam unknowingly doesn't take any precautions which results in Ruku not being able to conceive forever.
 Consequently, their relationship sours.
-Radha (Padmini Kolhapuri), the daughter of Shyam's employee, Gopal, brings hope into Shyam's life.
+Radha (Padmini Kolhapure), the daughter of Shyam's employee, Gopal, brings hope into Shyam's life.
 Sampatlal convinces Ruku that Shyam is having secret affair with Radha.
 Ruku invites Radha and Mr. Gopal and insults her of having an affair with her husband.
 Mr. Pran dies giving all his property to Rukmini and Shyam and leaves nothing for Renu and Sampatlal.
 Shyam and Ruku get separated without divorce.
 Sampatlal ask Radha to marry someone else to unite Ruku and Shyam to which Radha answers positively.
-Soon she bears child of her husband but her husband suspects her of bearing Shyam's child.
-Soon it is revealed that Radha's husband has another wife and three children.
-After knowing this Gopal kills Radha's husband and commits suicide leaving a letter for Radha informing her that she is a widow.
+Soon she bears child of her husband Gunwant Lal but he suspects her of bearing Shyam's child.
+Soon it is revealed that Gunwant Lal has another wife and three children.
+After knowing this Gunwant Lal tries to kill Gopal but accidentally kills himself and Gopal commits suicide leaving a letter for Radha informing her that she is a widow.
 Shyam takes care of her and her daughter.
 Here the story, Shyam was reciting, ends.
 Sampatlal threatens to prison Shyam by next hearing.
 Ruku gives Shyam a photo (edited by Sampatlal) in which Shyam and Radha are shown married.
 Shyam finds an evidence against Renu and Sampatlal's conspiracy.
 Radha goes to convince Rukmini that she is not married to Shyam' She tells that she worships Shyam and that he is like a God to her.
 She then consumes poison.
-Shaym tries to save but she tells him that that she is lucky to die at his feet.
+Shyam tries to save but she tells him that she is lucky to die at his feet.
 And in cremation ceremony, Rukmini is shown taking care of her child while Shyam performs her last rites.